-Rory Calhoun first appeared in a Western (Sand) in 1949, got his first starring role in the saddle in the Jacques Tourneur-directed Way of a Gaucho (if you count that a Western) in 1952, and hit the semi-big-time when he was third billed after Robert Mitchum and Marilyn Monroe in River of No Return in ’54.
-He then settled down to leading in B Westerns and did large numbers of them before becoming Bill Longley, The Texan, on TV in 1958.
+Rory Calhoun first appeared in a Western, Massacre River, in 1949, got his first starring role in the saddle in the Jacques Tourneur-directed Way of a Gaucho (if you count that a Western) in 1952, and hit the semi-big-time when he was third billed after Robert Mitchum and Marilyn Monroe in River of No Return in ’54.
+He then settled down to leading in B-Westerns and did large numbers of them before becoming Bill Longley, The Texan, on TV in 1958.
 He made appearances in other TV Westerns too.
 His last big-screen lead in an oater was in the comedy Western Mule Feathers in 1977.
 He was 6’4” and handsome, he’d been a cowpuncher, among many other trades, in his youth, and he always looked good in the saddle.
-Some of his B Westerns, many for Universal, were really quite gritty.
+Some of his B-Westerns, many for Universal, were really quite gritty.

-There was a time when sagas were tales of daring deeds and valor; then they became just family soaps.
+There was a time when sagas were Nordic tales of daring deeds and valor; then they became just family soaps.
 But the makers of The Saga of Hemp Brown at least tried to tell a tale of a noble man on a quest.
-It’s about a cavalry lieutenant who is unjustly cashiered for cowardice and has to live a life of shame, shunned by ‘decent’ people.
+It’s about a cavalry lieutenant who is unjustly cashiered for cowardice (cf. Bugles in the Afternoon, Springfield Rifle, etc.) and has to live a life of shame, shunned by ‘decent’ people.
 He is determined to track down the man guilty of framing him, the very mean Jed Givens (John Larch), in order to clear his name.

 Given that he wears his uniform after dishonorable discharge, with faded patches where the insignia once were, he was rather an obvious target for scorn.
 But eventually a floozy in a store sells him some range duds (and suggestively offers other services) and he blends into the scenery a bit better.